Henryfwb/Not-Paid-Bootstrap/README.md

 ## Client did not pay?

-Add opacity to the body tag and decrease it every day until their site completely fades away.
-Set a due date and customize the number of days you offer them until the website is fully vanished.
+Add opacity to the Class "sidebar-nav" and decrease it every day until their menu completely fades away.
+Set a due date and customize the number of days you offer them until the menu is fully vanished.

+Once the menu has vanished a ```window.alert``` pop up box will appear that you can put a custom message in.
+Where the menu once was the message "Disabled.
+Please speak to site owner" will appear.

 ```javascript